MicrosoftDocs/power-automate-docs/flow-docs/getting-started.md

 ## Get notifications when something's wrong

-Use the Microsoft Flow notification center (located at the top right of the designer) to quickly see a list of flows have failed recently.
+Use the Power Automate notification center (located at the top right of the designer) to quickly see a list of flows have failed recently.
 The notification center displays a number that indicates the number of flows that failed recently.

-From the notification center, you can navigate to the **Activity** page of Microsoft Flow to see all your flows that recently ran, sent notifications, or failed.
+From the notification center, you can navigate to the **Activity** page of Power Automate to see all your flows that recently ran, sent notifications, or failed.

 ![Notification center](media/getting-started/notification-center.png)

 ## Use the mobile app ##

-Download the Microsoft Flow mobile app for [Android](https://aka.ms/flowmobiledocsandroid), [iOS](https://aka.ms/flowmobiledocsios), or [Windows Phone](https://aka.ms/flowmobilewindows).
+Download the Power Automate mobile app for [Android](https://aka.ms/flowmobiledocsandroid), [iOS](https://aka.ms/flowmobiledocsios), or [Windows Phone](https://aka.ms/flowmobilewindows).
 With this app, you can [monitor flow activity](mobile-monitor-activity.md), [manage your flows](mobile-manage-flows.md) and [create flows from templates](mobile-create-flow.md).

 ## We're here to help ##

-We're excited to see what you do with Microsoft Flow, and we want to ensure you have a great experience.
+We're excited to see what you do with Power Automate, and we want to ensure you have a great experience.
 Be sure to check out our [guided learning](https://flow.microsoft.com/guided-learning/) tutorials and [join our community](https://go.microsoft.com/fwlink/?LinkID=787467) to ask questions and share your ideas.
 [Contact support](https://go.microsoft.com/fwlink/?LinkID=787479) if you run into any issues.